HauptJ/Vagrant-CentOS-7-HyperV-Gen-2/README.md

 This is a Hyper-V generation 2 box with UEFI enabled and GPT partitioning.
 It includes Git and Ansible for local provisioning.
 SELinux and firewall services are disabled by default.

-A group called `local` is in the Ansible inventory file `/etc/ansible/hosts` to be used for local provisioning under the `root` user.
+A group called `local` is in the Ansible inventory file `/etc/ansible/hosts` to be used for local provisioning.
+As of 22.3.2018, usage of the `root` user for provisioning is optional.
 The password for the `root` user is `vagrant` and the infamous `insecure_private_key` is in `/root/.ssh/authorized_keys`.

 You can run Ansible locally on Windows hosts using the `shell` provisioner with `config.ssh.username = "root"` specified in the Vagrantfile.